Lion (OTCMKTS:LIOPF) Reaches New 12-Month Low at $17.00

 Lion Co.
-(OTCMKTS:LIOPF) hit a new 52-week low during mid-day trading on Monday .
-The stock traded as low as $17.00 and last traded at $17.00, with a volume of 0 shares.
+(OTCMKTS:LIOPF) shares hit a new 52-week low during trading on Monday .
+The company traded as low as $17.00 and last traded at $17.00, with a volume of 0 shares trading hands.
 The stock had previously closed at $17.00.

-Separately, Zacks Investment Research raised shares of Lion from a “hold” rating to a “buy” rating and set a $19.00 target price on the stock in a research note on Thursday.
+Separately, Zacks Investment Research upgraded shares of Lion from a “hold” rating to a “buy” rating and set a $19.00 price objective on the stock in a research note on Thursday, September 30th.

 Lion Corporation manufactures and sells consumer and industrial products in Japan and internationally.
 It operates through three segments: Consumer Products Business, Industrial Products Business, and Overseas Business.
 The company offers dental and oral care products, including toothpastes, toothbrushes, dental floss, mouthwashes and breath fresheners, periodontitis ointments, and denture products; body care products, such as shampoos and conditioners, hand soaps, wet wipes, body washes and bath additives, beauty soaps, skin and acne care products, antiperspirants and deodorants, hair-nourishment treatments, men's care and toiletries products, and foot care products.